8 Coffee Barista Skills: How to Elevate Your Coffee Game

 It’s Saturday, you all come back after a fun day, and there are six of you in the kitchen.

 Start making coffee.
-Ask them to choose different beverages and test how well you can make all of them in a timely manner while ensuring that they are delicious as can be.
+Ask them to choose different beverages and test how well you can make all of them in a timely manner while ensuring that they are as delicious as can be.

 Build Beverages the Right Way